 These prices, quoted in Australian dollars, consist of the following components:

-The Australian Energy Market Commission published its Final Determination and Rule to implement inter–regional transmission charging arrangements in February 2013.
-Consistent with these amendments to the Rules1, the AER’s Pricing Methodology Guidelines2 and Powerlink’s Pricing Methodology3, Powerlink is required to publish the modified load export charge (MLEC) payable for the following financial year for use of the Queensland transmission network by adjacent regions by 15 February each year.
+Since 1 July 2015, the National Electricity Rules has incorporated inter–regional transmission use of system charges between Transmission Network Service Providers in adjacent regions of the National Energy Market.
+Consistent with the Rules1, the AER’s Pricing Methodology Guidelines2 and Powerlink’s Pricing Methodology3, Powerlink is required to publish the modified load export charge (MLEC) payable for the following financial year for use of the Queensland transmission network by adjacent regions by 15 February each year.

-Powerlink has calculated the MLEC amount payable by TransGrid to Powerlink as follows:
+Powerlink has calculated the MLEC amount payable by TransGrid to Powerlink (excluding GST) as follows:

 Revenue to be recovered(exc GST).